Skip to main content

 • If you wish to change programmes (transfer), then you may need to leave the UK and apply for a new visa first

-• Is strictly per week, defined as running from Monday to Sunday
+• The limit applies strictly per week, defined as Monday to Sunday.

 Pay your fees on time